-The BRRD was fully transposed into Cypriot law by the new Resolution Law which replaced the previous Cypriot resolution regime for credit institutions and other institutions under the Resolution of Credit and Other Institutions Law of 2013.
+The BRRD (in its original form) was fully transposed into Cypriot law by the Resolution Law which replaced the previous Cypriot resolution regime for credit institutions and other institutions under the Resolution of Credit and Other Institutions Law of 2013.

-The BRRD was transposed into Irish Law by the European Union (Bank Recovery and Resolution) Regulations 2015 and 2019.
+The BRRD (in its original form) was transposed into Irish law by the European Union (Bank Recovery and Resolution) Regulations 2015.

-The Insolvency Hierarchy Directive was transposed into Cypriot law by Law 80 (i)/2019 of 29 May 2019 modifying section 33O of the Banking Law and was transposed into Irish law by the European Union (Bank Recovery and Resolution) Regulations 2019 (the "Irish BRRD Regulations").
+The Insolvency Hierarchy Directive was transposed into Cypriot law by Law 80 (i)/2019 of 29 May 2019 modifying section 33O of the Banking Law and was transposed into Irish law by the European Union (Bank Recovery and Resolution) Regulations 2019.